Five part documentary series for Botswana National Television

 Bush Encroachment & Charcoal Production

-Lake Ngami is one of the largest bodies of water in the Kalahari, periodically drying up the areas that emerge are invaded by Prosopis juliflora, an invasive species whose proliferation is due in large part to the deterioration of the soil layers due to extensive livestock farming.
-For years, research has been carried out on how to contain the plant, and as a result of this research, a program has been launched to eradicate them and convert them into charcoal.
-Besides, this provides a livelihood for the villages adjacent to the lake that cannot fish during the low water season.
+Lake Ngami is one of the largest bodies of water in the Kalahari.
+Periodically drying up, the emerging areas are invaded by Prosopis juliflora.
+This is an invasive species whose proliferation is primarily due to the deterioration of the soil layers due to extensive livestock farming.
+For years, research has been conducted on how to contain the plant.
+As a result of this research, a program has been launched to eradicate them and convert them into charcoal.
+This also provides a livelihood for the villages adjacent to the lake that cannot fish during the low water season.

-With a high economic, motor pool, and industrialization growth, generation of waste from used synthetic oil lubricants has become a major concern for the country due to a lack of recycling and waste treatment infrastructure.
-With the realization of the need to collect and treat this waste, Tshole Trust, involving all stakeholders in the supply, usage, and disposal chain, in partnership with UNDP and the Ministry of Environment, has developed a program designed to advocate for proper handling of the waste as well as collecting and managing it in various parts of the country.
+The generation of waste from used synthetic oil lubricants has become a significant concern for the country due to a lack of recycling and waste treatment infrastructure.
+With the realisation of the need to collect and treat this waste, Tshole Trust, involving all stakeholders in the supply, usage, and disposal chain, in partnership with UNDP and the Ministry of Environment, has developed a program designed to advocate for proper handling of the waste as well as collecting and managing it in various parts of the country.

 Reproducir vídeo